lugolabs/loda-button/README.md

-loda
+loda-button
 ---

-A jQuery plugin that animates the buttons with icon; can be used to hint loading.
-It uses CSS3 animations.
+jQuery plugin that animates the button icon with CCS3 when loading ...